tomjnixon/eshetsrv/doc/design.md

 receives the current version of the state, then `state_changed` messages whenever the state changes.

+The same `get` and `set` messages used with properties may be used to interact with states. `get` is implemented by returning the state stored on the server, while `set` is passed to the `owner` as with properties. `set` may be ignored to implement a read-only state.

 The state being stored on the server allows serialisation of the initial state and `state_changed` messages, without adding additional responsibilities for the `owner`.